The best talent will always have the most choice when it comes to who they work for—so what are they looking for?

 As you can imagine, the employee’s immediate next thought is likely “Why am I not being paid similarly?”

-Regardless of what happens next, what just took place is widely known as a moment that matters — a touchpoint in the employee experience that leaves a lasting impression as the employee may now be left feeling undervalued for the work that they do.
+Regardless of what happens next, what just took place is an important touchpoint in the employee experience that leaves a lasting impression.
+The employee may now be left feeling undervalued for the work that they do.

 Companies that proactively practise pay equity audits are aware of those roles in the market and are actively ensuring that a moment like this is instead one where their people affirm that they are paid similarly to the ad that popped up.